 To have an understanding of ediscovery project management, an e-discovery paralegal also needs to have an understanding of the available technology – from the client’s side and from the law firm/outside service provider side.
 This module walks you through the technology considerations for the phases of the EDRM that a paralegal is typically involved in and provides optional product demos to get a feel for what the technology products offer.

 Module 4: Managing the Processing Phase

-Module 4 gives you the tools to incorporate project management principles into the Processing Phase of your e-discovery project.
-As we start our processing project, this module covers steps such as:
+Module 4 gives you the tools to incorporate project management principles into the Processing Phase of your ediscovery project.
+As we start our processing project, this module provides ediscovery training in:

 - Assessing the Data/Planning for this phase

 - Selecting the Data, Preparing the Data and Validating the Data